pangenome/spodgi/README.md

 This is a hobby for me, but could be very useful for others so please join and hack on this ;)

+# Methods in ODGI

+The code to map to ODGI is listed in [ODGI src pythonmodule.cpp](https://github.com/vgteam/odgi/blob/master/src/pythonmodule.cpp)